 - More Engagement: Video-based learning materials can engage both visual and auditory learners.
 This can lead to more engagement from your viewers.

-- Increase Learning Retention: Viewers can rewind when necessary.
+- Increase Learning Retention: Viewers can rewind videos whenever convenient.
 Unlike in-person training, they can always revisit the training anytime they want.

-- Save Money: No need to pay someone for in-person training when you can click to watch the video.
+- Save Money: There's no need to pay someone or rent out a place for in-person training, when you can click to watch the video.